Matrix Decomposition and Applications: Existence of Cholesky Decomposition via Induction

-In the last section, we proved the existence of the Cholesky decomposition via the LU decomposition without permutation.
-Following the proof of the LU decomposition in Section~\ref{section:exist-lu-without-perm} (p.~\pageref{section:exist-lu-without-perm}), we realize that the existence of Cholesky decomposition can be a direct consequence of induction as well. \begin{proof}[\textbf{of Theorem~\ref{theorem:cholesky-factor-exist}: Existence of Cholesky Decomposition by Induction }] We will prove by induction that every $n\times n$ positive definite matrix $\bA$ has a decomposition $\bA=\bR^\top\bR$.
-The $1\times 1$ case is trivial by setting $R=\sqrt{A}$, thus, $A=R^2$.
+In the previous section, we demonstrated the existence of the Cholesky decomposition using the LU decomposition without permutation.
+Building on the proof of the LU decomposition presented in Section~\ref{section:exist-lu-without-perm}, we now demonstrate that the existence of the Cholesky decomposition can also be directly established using mathematical induction. \begin{proof}[{of Theorem~\ref{theorem:cholesky-factor-exist}: existence of Cholesky decomposition by induction }] We will use induction to prove that every $n\times n$ positive definite matrix $\bA$ can be decomposed as $\bA=\bR^\top\bR$.
+The based case for $1\times 1$ matrices is straightforward; setting $R=\sqrt{A}$ renders $A=R^2$.

-Suppose for any $k\times k$ PD matrix $\bA_k$ has a Cholesky decomposition.
-If we prove any $(k+1)\times(k+1)$ PD matrix $\bA_{k+1}$ can also be factored as this Cholesky decomposition, then we complete the proof.
+Assume that any $k\times k$ positive definite matrix $\bA_k$ admits a Cholesky decomposition.
+We now show that any $(k+1)\times(k+1)$ PD matrix $\bA_{k+1}$ can also be factored as this Cholesky decomposition.
+Write $\bA_{k+1}$ as a block matrix $ \bA_{k+1} =